Nourishing Yin

 The person suffering from hot flashes or tidal fevers after a vicious battle with Covid will benefit from the Yin nourish steps listed above and an herbal formula focused on rebuilding their immune system, Lungs, possibly dissolving some residual phlegm.

-Woman navigating hormonal shifts - shall we call it the Phoenix Phase? - may benefit from the additions of formulas and adaptogens to help regulate their systems.
+Women navigating hormonal shifts of perimenopause and menopause - shall we call it the Phoenix Phase? - benefit from the additions of formulas and adaptogens to help regulate their systems.
 Here again, these vary vastly from person to person.
 One woman may have excellent results with Black Cohosh, another may benefit from Maca, or 9 Flavor Tea Pills.
 One may need to address anxiety, another phlegm.
 I find simplicity is the best start and am leery of western herb combinations with a bunch of adaptogens, strong herbs and vitamins tossed together.

 Here’s to your Yin!